 I’ve stayed in their “lodge”.
 I don’t think they call it a lodge.
 But it works like this: hotel-size rooms with balconies that feel more like a bedroom in a designer Byron home; own bathrooms; communal kitchen and eating area and deck downstairs; communal gardens; stand-up paddleboards and books and DVDs to borrow.

 Byron at Byron is another great place to stay and is a little out of the chaos.
-Lyn and Chrissie are gorgeous authentic operators and will make your stay special.
+Lynne is gorgeous and will make your stay special.

 Clarkes Beach Cottages.
 Lizzie recommends these cottages down on Clarke’s beach.
 “You cannot get a better position in Byron Bay- rain, hail or shine you can soak it up down there and get some real relaxation.
 You can literally roll out of bed, walk 20 metres and lunge in the ocean.
 Pure bliss!”

 The Byron Bay Beach Houses are perfect if you’re visiting as a group or family.
 Byron Bay Beach Houses is on the Lighthouse Road, just opposite the Captain Cook Lookout (where I would park to surf The Pass).
 I stayed in the Havana house, set back from the road and backing onto rainforest.
 It’s a languid, beachy, breezy family home with two big lounge rooms, with generous couches and generous cushions and lots of light and air, four bedrooms (to sleep 10), a pool, barbeque areas and two decks.
 You getting the picture?
 Breezy, big and great for entertaining.